XcodesOrg/xcodes/README.md

 E.g. `xcodes install 10.1`

 You'll then be prompted to enter your Apple ID username and password.
 You can also provide these with the `XCODES_USERNAME` and `XCODES_PASSWORD` environment variables.

+After successful log in, xcodes will save your Apple ID password into the keychain for quick retrieval subsequent tries.

 ### Commands